royskchan/DApps-InvestNetwork/README.md

 truffle migrate
 node app.js
 ```
-Then launch the game at http://localhost:3000
+Then launch the project at http://localhost:3000

 ## How to Use
 Input your investment portfolio, then press **Publish** to publish your portfolio to blockchain.